rocketbot-cl/Printer/README.md

 Selects the default printer

 2. Print file
-Prints a file
+Prints a file from a selected printer or from the default printer.

 3. Print files in folder
-Prints files from a folder
+Prints files contain in a folder

 4. Get Printers
 Get all printer installed in the system